RomainLAU/APIPlateform/README.md

 This is a Symfony API that allows waiters, barmen and bosses to manage data.

+Only member of this project : Romain LAURENT

 ## ENV VARIABLES

 `JWT_PASSPHRASE` = to generate with the command `php bin/console lexik:jwt:generate-keypair`